Types of Mesothelioma Chemotherapy

 Many surgical candidates receive intravenous chemotherapy before surgery, known as neoadjuvant chemotherapy.
 It’s used in pleural and peritoneal mesothelioma patients.

-In 2007, doctors published a study of neoadjuvant chemotherapy followed by surgery and radiation therapy.
-The median survival time was 25.5 months.
+In a study of neoadjuvant chemotherapy followed by surgery and radiation therapy, the median survival time was 25.5 months.

 Intraoperative Chemotherapy